kjbreil/goscript/README.md

 ### Evaluation
 `Trigger.Evaluation` is a list of strings that are run through [expr](github.com/antonmedv/expr) to evaluate the output.
 Like with PyScript type is important in the evaluation scripts.
 Check out [expr](github.com/antonmedv/expr) for more details on casting and converting.
 You cannot mix types in a single evaluation so `state == "on" || state > 10` will always return false due to failure parsing the evaluation.
 Attributes are available inside the evaluations,`color_temp > 100` will work as long as color_temp exists in the attributes of the entity and the data type is a float
 ### TriggerFunc
 `Trigger.Func` is the function to run when the criteria are met.
 Within the trigger function a `*Task` is available to give information on the trigger.
 Killing the TriggerFunc panics to exit.
-The runner recovers this panic, this also means that if your code panics the whole program will not crash but will continue.
+The Runner recovers this panic, this also means that if your code panics the whole program will not crash but will continue.
 Panic will be written to the logs.

 ### Example
 This trigger will fire at program startup, every minute and every time input.button.test_button is pressed.
 It will flip input_boolean.test_toggle, wait 10 seconds and flip it back